thepensionsregulator/govuk-frontend-aspnetcore-extensions/docs/umbraco/new-umbraco-project-tpr.md

     }
     ```

-18. In `Program.cs` add the following to the `ConfigureServices` method:
+19. In `Program.cs` add the following:

     ```csharp
     using Microsoft.AspNetCore.Mvc;